Everyone has a part to play. Let's be kind, respect others, and work together for a safer Missoula.

-We did an incredible job working together to flatten the curve at the beginning of the COVID-19 outbreak in spring, and we don’t want that hard work to go to waste.
-That’s why it is our top priority to make sure Missoula remains open responsibly, and that we continue to protect the health of our residents and visitors.
+We did an incredible job working together to flatten the curve at the beginning of the COVID-19 outbreak, and we don't want that hard work to go to waste.
+Our goal is to make sure Missoula remains open responsibly, and that we continue to help our local businesses thrive while also protecting the health of our residents and visitors.

 That’s where Smart.
 Safe.
 Ready. comes in—our ongoing campaign to spread best practices and safety guidelines throughout Missoula, and encourage local businesses, organizations and individuals to join us.
 How can you help?
 Just follow these simple, yet effective guidelines: